What is an Invoice? Complete Guide

 Businesses can use various strategies to encourage customers to pay overdue invoices, such as:

-• Charging interest or late fees for overdue payments
+• Charging interest or late fees for overdue payments: apply consistently per contract terms to avoid disputes and exceptions.

-In some cases, businesses may need to take more formal action, such as sending a demand letter or engaging a collections agency, to recover the amount owed.
+In some cases, businesses may need more formal action, such as sending a demand letter or engaging a collections agency, to recover the amount owed.
+Before escalating, confirm the basics: the invoice was delivered, it’s payable as submitted, and there is no active dispute or documentation hold.

 What is Past Due Invoice?